 What is a heart murmur?

-Heart murmurs may be caused by a number of factors or diseases, including:
+Heart murmurs may be caused by a number of conditions related to turbulent flow or acceleration of blood in the heart, including:

 - holes in the heart walls

-Murmurs related to a congenital (present at birth) heart defect or other problem involving the heart structures will be heard the loudest in the area of the chest where the problem occurs.
+Murmurs related to a congenital heart defect or other problem involving the heart will be heard the loudest in the area of the chest where the problem occurs.'